0-mostafa-rezaee-0/Resume_CV_ATS-Friendly/README.md

    4. Re-save; do **not** alter styling after embedding fonts.

 Apply these eight rules verbatim and your résumé will render identically on any recruiter's screen, remain perfectly parsable by every major Applicant Tracking System, and present a crisp, modern aesthetic suited to tech or start-up roles.

+# 6. Contact Information

+For questions not addressed in the resources above, please connect with [Mostafa Rezaee](https://www.linkedin.com/in/mostafa-rezaee/) on LinkedIn for personalized assistance.